Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization: Introduction

-We evaluate \sys's end-to-end performance for fault-tolerant training on a variety of popular DL models including convolution neural networks (CNNs) (ResNet 152 \cite{resnet}), language transformers (BERT Base \cite{bert}, GPT-2 Medium \cite{gpt2} \& Pythia 1b \cite{pythia}), and vision transformers (ViT L32 \cite{vit}). \sys reduces the storage requirement for checkpoint storage by 26-39$\times$ for fault-tolerant training and sustains up to ten failures with negligible impact on the accuracy of the trained model, achieving a 3.5-6.5$\times$ improvement over state-of-the-art methods. \sys can also be utilized to reduce the storage overhead of snapshots of pre-trained models used for transfer learning by 10$\times$ with no impact on the performance of the fine-tuned model.
-Overall, \sys achieves at least an order of magnitude checkpoint overhead reduction on both use cases without any loss of accuracy.
+We evaluate \sys on 7 different model families, including tasks in vision and language modeling. \sys reduces checkpoint size by 26-39$\times$ for fault-tolerant training and sustains up to ten failures (for multi-day training jobs) with negligible impact on the final accuracy of the trained model, achieving a 1.3-3.3$\times$ improvement over state-of-the-art methods. \sys can also reduce the storage overhead of snapshots of pre-trained models used for transfer learning by 10$\times$ with no impact on the performance of the fine-tuned model.
+Overall, \sys can achieve at least an order of magnitude checkpoint overhead reduction on both use cases with minimal accuracy loss.